EighteenZi/rocksdb_wiki/Block-Cache.md

 ### Usage

 Out of box, RocksDB will use LRU-based block cache implementation with 8MB capacity.
 To set a customized block cache, call `NewLRUCache()` or `NewClockCache()` to create a cache object, and set it to block based table options.
-Users can also has their own cache implementation by implementing the `Cache` interface.
+Users can also have their own cache implementation by implementing the `Cache` interface.

     std::shared_ptr<Cache> cache = NewLRUCache(capacity);
     BlockBasedTableOptions table_options;